Coorbit spaces associated to integrably admissible dilation groups: Introduction

 \subsection{Related work}

 \emph{Wavelet coorbit theory.} The papers that are closest in spirit to the work presented here are the predecessors \cite{fuehr2016vanishing,fuehr2015coorbit, fuehr2015wavelet} by the first named author.
-The papers \cite{fuehr2016vanishing,fuehr2015coorbit} establish explicit and verifiable criteria on continuous wavelet transforms for applying the coorbit space theory for irreducible, integrable representations \cite{feichtinger1989banach1, feichtinger1989banach2}.
-In this paper we generalize the results of \cite{fuehr2015coorbit} from the setting of irreducibly admissible dilation groups to the class of integrably admissible dilation groups.
-In doing so, some auxillary results in \cite{fuehr2016vanishing,fuehr2015coorbit} will be used by citation, e.g., the explicit construction of a suitable control weight (see Section \ref{sec:norm-estimates} below).
-Moreover, some of the proof methods used to generalize results of \cite{fuehr2016vanishing,fuehr2015coorbit} to the setting of integrably admissible dilations groups are non-trivial adaptations of the ones in \cite{fuehr2016vanishing,fuehr2015coorbit}.
-The difficulties arising in these adaptions are caused by the fact that for irreducibly admissible dilation groups, the dual actions have a unique, singly generated open orbit, whereas for the integrably admissible dilations groups considered in this paper, the (possibly non-unique) open orbit might be generated by an arbitrary compact set rather than just a singleton; see Section \ref{sec:integrably_admissible} for the details.
+The papers \cite{fuehr2016vanishing,fuehr2015coorbit} establish explicit and verifiable criteria on continuous wavelet transforms for applying the abstract theory of \cite{feichtinger1989banach1, feichtinger1989banach2}.
+In this paper we extend the results of \cite{fuehr2015coorbit} to the class of integrably admissible dilation groups.
+In doing so, some auxillary results in \cite{fuehr2016vanishing,fuehr2015coorbit} will be used by citation, i.e., the explicit construction of a suitable control weight (see Section \ref{sec:norm-estimates} below).
+Moreover, some of our proof methods are based on these in \cite{fuehr2016vanishing,fuehr2015coorbit}, but they are non-trivial adaptions in general.
+The difficulties arising in these adaptions are caused by the fact that for irreducibly admissible dilation groups, the dual actions have a unique, singly generated open orbit, whereas for the dilation groups considered in this paper, the (possibly non-unique) open orbit might be generated by an arbitrary compact set rather than just a singleton; see Section \ref{sec:integrably_admissible} for the details.
 On the other hand, we like to emphasize that several of the results in this paper are obtained relatively easily, compared to the proofs of analogous results in \cite{fuehr2016vanishing,fuehr2015coorbit}.
 In part, this is due to recent progress in decomposition space theory.
-In any case, given the fact that coorbit theory is generally viewed as somewhat technical and cumbersome, we regard this simplicity as an important asset of our approach.
+In any case, given the fact that coorbit theory is generally viewed as somewhat technical and cumbersome, we regard this gain in effectiveness as an important asset of our approach.